 During the fiscal year ended June 30, 2019, we expended \$9.1 million on investing activities, primarily related to the purchase of property and equipment of \$5.6 million and purchase of intangible assets of \$0.6 million.
-A significant portion of our investing activities was related to the opening of one new delivery center located in the Jamaica in the quarter ending December 31, 2018, and one new delivery center located in the Philippines in the quarter ending June 30, 2019.
+A significant portion of our investing activities was related to the opening of one new delivery center located in the Nicaragua and one new delivery center located in the Philippines during the fiscal year ended June 30, 2019.
 In addition, \$3.6 million represents the cash adjustment related to our disposition of Etelequote Limited.